copperdogma/project-agent/AI_TESTING.md

    { "slug": "<slug_main>", "section": "Notes", "text": "Should conflict", "expectedCommit": "<fresh_head>" }  // project_append
     - Expect a conflict.
 The tool returns a JSON error payload; parse and assert error.code == "CONFLICT" or message contains "CONFLICT_EXPECTED_COMMIT".
     - If you send expected_commit as a non-string (e.g., object/number), the server returns VALIDATION_ERROR.
+    - If your client UI does not expose optional fields, switch to the raw JSON input and include "expectedCommit" as a non-empty string.

 Alternate approach if you need a fresh stale commit 15b) Call project_snapshot again to capture stale_commit2 = current_commit.